jnmrles/Data-Structures-and-Algorithms/README.md

 ## Data Structures and Algorithms

-A Directory for all my Big-O and Datastructure problems!
+A Directory for all my Big-O and Data Structure problems!

 ## Project Status